 In addition, the gifts have provided seminars and conferences which have brought several hundred economists to KU, a new graduate funding, enhanced teaching and research support for faculty members and graduate students and enhanced administrative support.

-In recognition of these gifts the undergraduate economics program at KU has been named the Charles W. Oswald Program
+In recognition of these gifts the undergraduate economics program at KU has been named the Charles W. Oswald Program in Economics.

-support, but Charley Oswald is one of them.
+"Few alumni of the University of Kansas have the capacity and the generosity to transform an entire department through their support, but Charley Oswald is one of them.
 His belief in the value of his KU education and his vision for future KU economics students have made KU a recognized leader in economics education. "